esbenvb/lsdmate/readme.md

-LSD Mate (sort for Lack of Self Discipline)
+LSD Mate (short for Lack of Self Discipline)

 A tool for macOS, for blocking websites that distracts your work attention.